WKOO: Surge 100

-As of January 2015, Garage Sound System from Moscow on Saturday nights was replaced by DJ Perry from Phoenix, Arizona, and House of Grooves Radio with Miss Kay Dee and Audio Jacker.
+As of January 2015, “Garage Sound System” from Moscow on Saturday nights was replaced by DJ Perry from Phoenix, Arizona, and “House of Grooves Radio” with Miss Kay Dee and Audio Jacker.
 Both of these programs were originally on The Surge of SoCal.
 Surge also added a mix show from Justin Dohman.
-The Listening Room with Mikeo (Michael Oaks), which also runs on Mike's other stations Energy 98 and KXJM-HD2-Too Wild 107.5-HD2, was added Sunday nights.
-The Listening Room plays tomorrow's potential Dance Hits and gives listeners the opportunity to rate the music.
+“The Listening Room with Mikeo” (Michael Oaks), which also runs on Mike's other stations Energy 98 and KXJM-HD2-Too Wild 107.5-HD2, was added on Sunday nights.
+“The Listening Room” plays tomorrow's potential Dance Hits and allows listeners to rate the music.
 Gospel Tunes with Robert Osborne (formerly of the now-defunct WTRQ in Warsaw, North Carolina) was added to the Sunday lineup.
-Osborne also hosted another program on Saturdays, titled The Fantastic Voyage, which blends the regular playlist with more of an Urban Contemporary flavor.
+Osborne also hosted another program on Saturdays, titled “The Fantastic Voyage”, which blends the regular playlist with more of an Urban Contemporary flavor.

-After January 2, 2015, DJ Beatz, who was a resident DJ at The Surge of SoCal since 2012, was replaced by Seduction Mixshow with Mickey Bono of The Beat Thrillerz, another program which was formerly broadcast on The Surge of SoCal.
+After January 2, 2015, DJ Beatz, who was a resident DJ at The Surge of SoCal since 2012, was replaced by “Seduction Mixshow” with Mickey Bono of The Beat Thrillerz, another program that was formerly broadcast on The Surge of SoCal.

 On January 7, 2015, the FCC approved the sale of FM translator W263BE to Surge Media, LLC.
 On January 13, 2015, Conner Media Corporation closed on the sale of FM translator W263BE 100.5 FM to Surge Media, LLC.
 Starting the week of January 27, 2015, Surge 100 began adding dance currents during the daytime.

 In late February 2015, WEGG, once again, began airing content from Southern Farm Network, after 20 years.
-At the beginning of April 2015, WEGG ended its affiliation with IRN/USA Radio Network, and had no news service for the rest of the month.
+At the beginning of April 2015, WEGG ended its affiliation with IRN/USA Radio Network and had no news service for the rest of the month.
 WEGG began carrying North Carolina News Network once again, on May 11, 2015.

 In Fall 2015, WEGG began broadcasting high school football, which had been absent from the station since 1996.
 WEGG covered selected games at Wallace-Rose Hill High School, James Kenan High School, East Duplin High School, Clinton High School, and Harrells Christian Academy.
 On December 4, 2015; WEGG broadcast the Wallace-Rose Hill High School vs. James Kenan High School playoff championship game, nicknamed the "Duplin County Super Bowl," where Wallace-Rose Hill High School won the championship.